Bradford Population 2019

 The city of Bradford covers 64.4 square kilometers and has a population density of 3,468 people living per square kilometer.

-One of the most interesting things about Bradford’s population is that it has one of the youngest populations in the United Kingdom, after London.
+One of the most interesting things about Bradford’s population is that it has one of the youngest communities in the United Kingdom, after London.
 It also has one of the fastest-growing populations.

 According to the last UK Census taken in 2011, the population was mostly comprised of White people, which made up 63.9% of the population.
 Over one-quarter of the population is Asian, while black, mixed races, and other races make up less than 1% of the population, respectively.
 The city has one of the highest percentages of South Asians in the country.